Early Life

 Philanthropy

-Stone and his wife, Mary, have been involved in philanthropic endeavors.
-They donated $15 million towards a multi-institutional initiative in downtown Evansville, the Stone Family Center for Health Sciences.
-They also helped fund the Patricia Browning Stone Sensory Playground at St. Vincent's Center for Children in Evansville and gifted $34.2 million to establish the Mary O'Daniel Stone and Bill Stone Center for Child and Adolescent Psychiatry at IU School of Medicine-Evansville.
+Stone has shown community involvement and philanthropy.
+In 2006, Stone funded the NJ Stone Baseball Field at Evansville Memorial High School, his alma mater.
+In May 2018, Stone and his wife Mary donated $15 million toward a multi-institutional initiative in downtown Evansville, the Stone Family Center for Health Sciences.
+In November 2018, Bill and Mary Stone helped fund the Patricia Browning Stone Sensory Playground at St. Vincent's Center for Children in Evansville.
+In December 2021, Bill and Mary Stone gifted $34.2 million to establish the Mary O'Daniel Stone and Bill Stone Center for Child and Adolescent Psychiatry at IU School of Medicine-Evansville.